KaffeDiem/dIM/README.md

 If the username is set to `APPLEDEMO` a conversation will show up.
 This can be used to test the UI in a simulator (and is also used in the Apple App Store review process).

+#### Generating assets
+This project makes use of [SwiftGen](https://github.com/SwiftGen/SwiftGen#configuration-file).
+If you are not familiar with SwiftGen it is a tool that allows for type-safe assets.

+To add new assets simply add them in the `assets.xcassets` file and run `> swiftgen`.
+Type-safe assets will now be located in `Assets+Generated.swift`.

 ### Build documentation
 Open the project, navigate to `Product -> Build Documentation`.
 This will create a DocC archive for you to explore.